 Donate to Bark!
 Your contribution makes a difference!

-The Jazz Timber Sale is being billed as restoration, yet would allocate time and money to re-build 12 miles of old roads that have been either been actively decommissioned by the Forest Service or are naturally reincorporating into the landscape, and would construct 0.4 miles of new road.
+The Jazz Timber Sale is being billed as restoration, yet would allocate time and money to re-build 11 miles of old roads that have been either been actively decommissioned by the Forest Service or are naturally reincorporating into the landscape.
 Additionally, the large size and vast span of Jazz makes it very difficult for the public, let alone the Forest Service, to accurately gauge the environmental effects.
 Nonetheless, Bark groundtruthers have spent more than 600 hours to survey all proposed Jazz units.